 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Billionaire Elon Musk says Russia won't lose in Ukraine, opposes aid to Kyiv
+Billionaire Elon Musk says Russia will not lose in Ukraine, opposes aid to Kyiv.

 Báo Thanh niênBáo Thanh niên13/02/2024

-The US Senate on February 13 passed a bill providing new aid to Ukraine, Israel and Taiwan, as well as other spending, totaling $95.34 billion, even though the bill is likely to fail to pass the US House of Representatives.
+On February 13, the US Senate passed a bill authorizing new aid to Ukraine, Israel, and Taiwan, as well as other spending, totaling $95.34 billion, even though the bill is unlikely to pass the US House of Representatives.

-Reuters reported that the vote in the US Senate was 70 votes in favor - 29 votes against, exceeding the minimum threshold of 60 votes to pass the bill.
-Of which, 22 Republican senators along with most Democratic senators supported the bill.
+Reuters reported that the vote in the US Senate was 70 in favor and 29 against, exceeding the minimum 60 votes needed to pass the bill.
+Of those, 22 Republican senators, along with most Democratic senators, supported the bill.

-"It's certainly been years, perhaps decades, since the Senate passed a bill that has such a major impact not only on our national security, not only on the security of our allies, but on the security of Western democracy," said Senate Majority Leader Chuck Schumer.
+Senate Majority Leader Chuck Schumer said: "It has certainly been many years, perhaps decades, since the Senate passed a bill that has had a profound impact not only on our national security, not only on the security of our allies, but also on the security of Western democracy."

 Tỉ phú Elon Musk nói Nga sẽ không thua ở Ukraine, phản đối viện trợ cho Kyiv- Ảnh 1.